Premchandpothuganti/pdf_content_extractor_using_python/README.md

-# pdf_content_extractor_using_python
-extracting the content from PDFs, content includes like Tables, Text, Images

 # PDF Content Extractor Using Python

 This Python project provides functionality for extracting and categorizing content from PDF files.
 It includes modules for categorizing PDFs based on their content types, extracting text, tables, and images from PDFs, and saving the extracted content to different output folders.